All Episodes

 I think we should take the prisoners from Gitmo and ship them back to Afghanistan for trial.

-Well, ship them ten at a time for security purposes, and because they'll be hanged in Afghanistan.
+Well, ship them 10 at a time for security purposes and because they'll be hanged in Afghanistan.

 I'm sorry, sir.

-We're not necessarily talking about trying to achieve some type of of Western style justice.
+We're not necessarily talking about trying to achieve some type of Western-style justice.

 My first favorite choice is sane rational justice at Guantanamo.

-If, however, the prospect as you raised it is uh is is having these guys released by the occasional idiot federal judge, yeah.
+If, however, the prospect, as you raised it, is having these guys released by the occasional idiot federal judge, yeah, I'll take some Baghdad, Hilla, Balad, Kabul, or the suburb-style justice.

 Daniel, I appreciate it.

-Uh let us um let's see, we got a little time here.
+Let us, let's see, we got a little time here in Burlington, North Carolina.

 How are you?